garyfleming/bio-etc/unwritten-abstracts.md

 ---

+## Beyond Gherkin

+After we've had our conversations, Gherkin has been the structure we've used to capture our needs for automation for quite some time.
+Gherkin isn't going anywhere but perhaps there are other forms we can use to capture conversations that are closer to how we had the conversations.
+Could we digitise our example mapping cards?
+Could we use mind maps?
+What other formats could we use to take us beyond Gherkin?

+---

+## WORKING TITLE: The Effective but Lazy Meetup/Guided Conversations

+NOT AN ABSTRACT YET, JUST AN IDEA: Guided Conversations helped us have effective meetups that were easy to organise and lazy.
+Talk about Guided Conversations: the where they came from, why, how they work, strengths, weaknesses etc. Maybe talk about other things we've learned to about running meetups and organisation.

+---

 # The Sleeping Hero

 NOTE AN ABSTRACT YET, JUST AN IDEA: "Be a hero?
 I'd rather sleep."
 Talk about hero culture, firefighting, and why boring is better.
 It lets us focus on the things that matter (customers, interactions value) rather than worry about the technology.